Note

 The CMake SFML Project Template already includes a simple .github/workflows/ci.yml

-file, but we can extend it a bit.
+file, but you can extend it.

 Original .github/workflows/ci.yml